-In my lectures, I re-tell the story of a patient who was referred for IME after a very minor work-related fall.
+In my lectures on non-compliance, I re-tell the story of a patient who was referred after a very minor work-related fall.
 A complete review of all available medical records revealed the following:

 He began, however, to complain of symptoms of head injury.